MountainXiang/iOS-ArchitecturalPattern/README.md

 # iOS-ArchitecturalPattern
-Demo for iOS architectural pattern for MVC,MVP and MVVM.
+Demo for iOS architectural pattern of MVC,MVP and MVVM.